nandahkrishna/OldWebsite/_pages/cv.md

 Projects
 ======
+* Whack-AR: Dec.
+2018<br>
-* Whack-AR: Dec 2018 - An AR game built for Android using ARCore and Sceneform at the MLH Local Hack Day 2018, won an award for being a top team at the hackathon.
+  An AR game built using Kotlin for Android, using ARCore and Sceneform at the MLH Local Hack Day 2018.
+Won an award for being a top team at the hackathon.

 * <a href="github.com/nandahkrishna/CAPTCHASolver">CAPTCHA Solver for University Website</a>: Nov.
 2018 - Present<br>
   A CAPTCHA solver for the Anna University portal